10 Essential Strategies for Preventing ACL Tears in Basketball: Expert Tips for Long-Term Joint Health

 8. Maintain Proper Nutrition and Hydration

-While often overlooked, nutrition and hydration play a crucial role in injury prevention and overall joint health.
-A well-balanced diet rich in anti-inflammatory foods can help reduce inflammation and support tissue repair.
-Focus on consuming:
+Though often overlooked, nutrition and hydration play a crucial role in injury prevention and overall joint health.
+A well-balanced diet rich in anti-inflammatory foods can help curb inflammation and support tissue repair.
+Concentrate on consuming:

 • Lean proteins for muscle repair and growth